AdChengyaoYu/AdChengyaoYu.github.io/index.md

 I work on statistical problems related to two main themes:

-- Multiple hypothesis testing in various contexts.
+- Multiple hypothesis testing in various contexts
-- Uncertainty quantification and interpretability in machine learning.
+- Uncertainty quantification and interpretability in machine learning

 ---

 ## Publications

-1. A generalized e-value feature detection method with FDR control at multiple resolutions.
-Chengyao Yu, Ruixing Ming, Min Xiao, Zhanfeng Wang, Bingyi Jing, 2024.
-(Submitted to the Annals of Statistics)
+1. **A generalized e-value feature detection method with FDR control at multiple resolutions**
+   *Chengyao Yu, Ruixing Ming, Min Xiao, Zhanfeng Wang, Bingyi Jing*, 2024
+   *(Submitted to the Annals of Statistics)*

-2. Random weighting approximation of M-estimators with increasing dimensions of parameter.
-Ruixing Ming, Chengyao Yu (Co-first author), Min Xiao, Zhanfeng Wang, 2025.
-(Submitted to the Statistica Sinica)
+2. **Random weighting approximation of M-estimators with increasing dimensions of parameter**
+   *Ruixing Ming, Chengyao Yu (Co-first author), Min Xiao, Zhanfeng Wang*, 2025
+   *(Submitted to Statistica Sinica)*

 ---

 ## Education

-- **M.S. in Mathematics** *(Incoming, Fall 2025)*
+- **M.S. in Statistics** *(Incoming, Fall 2025)*
   Southern University of Science and Technology

 - **B.S. in Applied Statistics** *(2021 – 2025)*
   Zhejiang Gongshang University

 ---

 ## Contact

-I am open to collaboration and discussion in fields involving multiple hypotheses testing, large language model, and uncertainty quantification.
-Feel free to contact me if you also have enthusiasm for these issues.
+I am open to collaboration and discussion in fields involving multiple hypothesis testing, large language models, and uncertainty quantification.
+Feel free to contact me if you are enthusiastic about these topics as well!